 Sounds like you’re shooting for a new horizon of Classic.

 Uhhh, yeah… that’s exactly what I’m doing.
 Hahaha!
 I like that… the New Horizon.
 I just might use that.
 I can’t honestly say that’s what I am aiming for conceptually.
 Even though I’ve had a near lifetime interest in clothing design, I am still very much an outsider as far as the number of designs conceived versus the number of designs actualized.

-Do you see this ratio changing as of now… as of 2014?
+Do you see this ratio changing?

 I do.
 But I mostly want to ensure that whatever I feel is worth making it off the proverbial paper is truly worthy of existing, worth the resources, and serves some variety of unique cultural purpose.
 The text-based wearable works featured in the WCS Art and Design Gallery are each good examples.
 That, and working with as many different kinds of costuming projects as possible.
 I can’t express enough how much I enjoy developing and producing costumes for time-based art performances.
 It’s such a fantastic process, that of giving a new skin to the performer, to the human being.